WebDev-Bot77/CP-questions/README.md

 # CP-questions
-This repository includes some good competitive programming questions you just need to follow following steps
+This repository includes some good coding questions you just need to follow following steps
 # 1. Fork repository
 # 2. Clone it